plancomps/CBS-beta/CBS-beta/Downloads.md

 __Using [Jekyll]:__

-1. Clone or download a zip of the current [plancomps project site on Github], or download a [zip of a recent snapshot].

-2. Run the following command in a terminal from the unzipped folder:
+1. Run the following command in a terminal from the unzipped folder:

     ```
     bundle exec jekyll serve --port 4000 --host localhost
     ```
     `4000` and `localhost` are the defaults when not specified.

-3. Open a web browser at `http://localhost:4000/CBS-beta/`.
+2. Open a web browser at `http://localhost:4000/CBS-beta/`.

 Stop the local server with Control-C when no longer needed.

 __Using Python:__

-1. Download a [zip of a recent snapshot].

-2. Run one of the following commands in a terminal from the `_site` sub-folder.
+1. Run one of the following commands in a terminal from the `_site` sub-folder.

     For [Python2]:
     ```